How The Pandemic Turned An Introvert Into A Voice For Gig Workers

 Solis was on his phone from morning to night, connecting with other workers in Facebook groups and messaging apps.
 Soon he was in touch with thousands of people.

 The first walkout came in April.
 Shoppers refused to accept orders.
 They did it again in May, July and October.
-They also protested outside Target's headquarters in Minneapolis and Shipt's main office in Birmingham, Ala.
+A few also protested outside Target's headquarters in Minneapolis and Shipt's main office in Birmingham, Ala.

 Organizing is now a huge part of Solis' life.
-While sitting in his car waiting for orders to show up on the Shipt app, he responds to tweets and Facebook messages, checking in with fellow shoppers.
+While sitting in his car waiting for orders to show up on the different apps he works for, he responds to tweets and Facebook messages, checking in with fellow shoppers.

 This summer, he was laid up with COVID-19.
 Still, he kept going — talking to reporters and keeping tabs on the organizing work from his sickbed.